II — History

 1501 – 1521

-Seventy-fifth Doge of Venice, portrayed by Giovanni Bellini.
+Loredan.
+The doge of the Venetian Renaissance, portrayed by Giovanni Bellini.

 02